logzly. Rewarded Wanderer

 Step 4: Crunch the Numbers

-Let’s say a beachfront resort costs $400 a night, and the hotel requires 30,000 points for a free night.
-If you have a 1:1 transfer ratio, you need 30,000 points.
-Add a 10% buffer for taxes and fees that points don’t cover (usually $30‑$50).
-So aim for 33,000 points.
+Let’s run a quick example.
+Imagine a beachfront resort that charges $400 per night and needs 30,000 points for a free night.
+With a 1:1 transfer ratio, you need 30,000 points.
+Add a 10% buffer for taxes and fees that points don’t usually cover—roughly $30‑$50—so aim for about 33,000 points.

-Now break that down:
+Now break that goal down:

-• Sign‑up bonus – 60,000 points (covers two nights, plus a buffer)
+• Sign‑up bonus – 60,000 points from a new card covers two nights plus a buffer.

-• Everyday spend – If you spend $1,000 a month on a 2‑point card, that’s 2,000 points per month.
-In six months you’ll have 12,000 points.
+• Everyday spend – If you put $1,000 a month on a 2‑point card, you earn 2,000 points monthly.
+Over six months that’s 12,000 points.

-Add them up, and you’re well over the 33,000‑point goal.
+Add them together and you’re comfortably over the 33,000‑point mark.

 Step 5: Transfer and Book